• "The ancient teachers of the mysteries used to preserve

 and, below him, one of the depraved, degenerate creatures that Steiner

 said dwell in the Abyss.
-(The lower image is copied from a window at the
+(The upper image is copied from a ceiling mural

 From the Net